genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ### `HttpResponseCode` annotation

 Use the `HttpResponseCode` annotation to set the status code for a specific class.
-This can be especially useful with kotlin sealed classes, where different subclasses return different status codes.
+This can be especially useful with Kotlin sealed classes, where different subclasses return different status codes.

 In the example below, if our endpoint returns `SealedResponse`, we will return a `200 OK` status code for `AllGood`, and a `404 Not Found` status code for `Missing`: